 - 1. Follow the driver's instructions. - 2.
 If you must leave the bus, stay in a group.
 Move to a safe place. - 3.
-The following procedures will be used for evacuation in an emergency situation: - a.
-The students nearest the door will open the door and hold it open. - b.
-Leave the bus in a single file as quickly and quietly as possible. - c.
-Evacuation will start with the seat nearest the front door unless otherwise instructed. - d.
+The following procedures will be used for evacuation in an emergency: - a.
+The driver will make the decision on which exit to use during the evacuation. - b.
 Follow the driver's instructions completely.

-School-Sponsored Field Trips
+School-Sponsored Trips